muritane/coordination-architecture/excecutional_literacies.md

 ### Definition

-**Risk literacy** is the ability to reason about uncertainty, variance, and irreversibility in outcomes.
+**Risk literacy** is the ability to reason about uncertainty where outcomes are variable, feedback is delayed, and some losses dominate the evaluation horizon.

+---

 ### Core Distinctions

 - expected value vs ruin
 - mean outcomes vs tail risk
-- recoverable vs terminal loss
+- recoverable loss vs terminal loss
-- known uncertainty vs unknown structure
+- uncertainty vs ignorance

+---

 ### Failure Modes

 - optimizing averages while ignoring extinction
 - dismissing tail events as noise
-- confusing uncertainty with ignorance
+- relying on probabilistic correction without accounting for accumulation
+- mistaking lack of feedback for lack of risk

 ---